Emerson1337/CanIGetHome/readme.md

 Repository link: https://github.com/Emerson1337/CanIGetHome

 After built the API the next step its to configure my phone to make some requests and generate notifications from this requests.
-For that I used an app called “MacroDroid” that do all my stuffs on my phone.
+For that I used an app called “MacroDroid” to do all my stuffs on my phone.
 There I made a macro configured to do all I want to show uber prices through my mi band.

 ## **THE MACROGOD**